 4. Lean on your support community

+Overcoming betrayal is not easy and you need all the support you can get to tide over this storm.
 Talk to someone you trust to help during these tough times.
-It feels good to have emotional support when dealing with romantic betrayal.
-It’s important that you feel supported as you work to overcome betrayal.
-If you’re wondering how to get over betrayal in a relationship, leaning on a loved one for support and comfort can give you the strength to take the first step toward healing.
+If you’re struggling to figure out how to get over betrayal in a relationship, know that leaning on your loved ones for support and comfort can give you the strength to take the first step toward healing.

 5. Forgiveness